In 2025, more than 70 million Americans are part of the gig economy, making up around 36 % of the U.S. workforce

 Step 1: Classify the new employee correctly

-Correctly classifying workers as independent contractors versus employees is crucial to avoid legal issues and penalties.
-The IRS provides guidelines to determine worker classification, focusing on factors like behavioral control, financial control, and the type of relationship between the worker and the employer.
-Ensure your worker meets the criteria for independent contractor status.
+The IRS provides clear guidelines for determining classification, focusing on factors like behavioral control, financial control, and the type of relationship between the parties.

-Factors to Determine Independent Contractor Status:
+Key Factors to Determine Contractor Status:

 Step 2: Create a robust independent contractor agreement